dataluscorp/browser/tools/profiler/docs/markers-guide.rst

     // …
         schema.SetChartLabel("{marker.name} – {marker.data.myBytes}");

-profiler.firefox.com will apply the label with the data in a consistent manner.
-For example, with this label definition, it could display marker information like the following in the Firefox Profiler's Marker Chart:
+profiler.datalus.com will apply the label with the data in a consistent manner.
+For example, with this label definition, it could display marker information like the following in the Datalus Profiler's Marker Chart:

  * "Marker Name – 10B"
  * "Marker Name – 25.204KB"
  * "Marker Name – 512.54MB"

-For implementation details on this processing, see `src/profiler-logic/marker-schema.js <https://github.com/firefox-devtools/profiler/blob/main/src/profile-logic/marker-schema.js>`_ in the profiler's front-end.
+For implementation details on this processing, see `src/profiler-logic/marker-schema.js <https://github.com/datalus-devtools/profiler/blob/main/src/profile-logic/marker-schema.js>`_ in the profiler's front-end.

 Next, define the main display of marker data, which will appear in the Marker